 Mine Detection Animals are trained to sniff out the explosives that exist in landmines, and ignore everything else.
 This allows them to rapidly sniff out landmines without the constant false alarms that dominate the indications of manual demining with a metal detector.
 Mine detection dogs are taught to sit as soon as they smell TNT which keeps them from running over and detonating a mine.
 Mine Detection Rats are trained to scratch on the top of a landmine, as they are too light to set them off.
 No Mine Detection Rat or Dog has ever died as a result of mine detection activities.

-Rats and dogs have distinct positive and negative attributes and their productivity is maximized in different scenarios.
-Rats tend to be better in flat areas with light vegetation where the presence of mines is more certain.
-Dogs tend to be better in more graded terrain with lusher vegetation where the presence of mines is less certain.
-However well trained teams can use either animal to greatly increase productivity in the majority of mine detection scenarios.
-Ideally both animals are available so that they can focus on areas where their productivity is maximized, increasing overall project productivity.
-APOPO is currently in the process of obtaining import permits for Mine Detection Rats which is an uncertain process, so is prepared to work with exclusively dogs or dogs and rats.
-While the Colombian Army has an impressive existing explosive dog capacity, they have limited capacity to produce the more complex dogs needed for landmine detection.
+The productivity of Mine Detection Dogs and Mine Detection Rats is maximized in different scenarios when used by well-trained mine action teams.
+Rats excel in flat, open areas with light vegetation where the presence of mines is more certain.
+Dogs are better suited to more graded terrain with lusher vegetation where the presence of mines is less certain.
+Ideally, both animals are able to focus on the areas where their productivity is maximized, increasing overall productivity.
+APOPO is currently in the process of obtaining import permits for Mine Detection Rats, which can be an uncertain process.
+Therefore, APOPO is prepared to work with exclusively dogs or dogs and rats.
+While the Colombian Army has an impressive existing explosive dog capacity, capacity is limited to produce the more complex dogs needed for landmine detection, a gap that APOPO is uniquely positioned to fill.

 APOPO: The Ideal Mine Detection Animal Partner

-The unique focus has created a collaborative, animal detection focused organization, uniquely suited to partner with the Colombian Army to improve their mine detection animal detection capacity.
-Currently APOPO provides animal detection expertise and capacity to larger mine action organizations in South Sudan, Cambodia, and Angola.
+This unique focus has created a collaborative, animal detection focused organization, uniquely suited to partner with the Colombian Army to establish an internationally recognized animal detection capacity that will significantly enhance overall demining efforts.
+Currently, APOPO provides MDRs to larger mine action organizations in Cambodia, and Angola, and dogs to a larger organization in Sudan.

 APOPO’s Mine Detection Dog program is currently being led by Terje Groth Berntsen and Håvard Bach, two previous leaders of Norwegian Peoples Aid, one of the pioneering organization in the development of mine detection dogs.
 Terje and Havard currently head up the development of APOPO’s Mine Detection Center which has the capacity to train and deploy 30+ high quality MDD each year.
 Both Terje and Havard have great industry reputations.
 Several master dog trainers and breeders have expressed a strong desire to work under Terje and Havard leadership in Colombia.
 TeKimiti Gilbert joined the APOPO team in March 2012 where he initially lead all of the organization programs in South East Asia and gained expertise in the deployment of mine detection animals.
 In 2016 TeKimiti moved to Colombia to begin the development of APOPO’s program, including technical advising to local NGO’s and developing animal detection support projects for the Colombian military.